Ericsson/zoti/docs/index.md

 # The ZOTI Project

-ZOTI stands for Zero-Overhead Topology Infrastructure and is being developped as an attempt to tackle the rapidly increasing heterogeneity of today's compute platforms in the context of high-performance applications.
-In this sense ZOTI is meant to aid in the tedious process of electronic system-level design with one concrete task: the generation of *deployable and executable code* from a (set of) *declarative specification model(s)*.
+ZOTI stands for Zero-Overhead Topology Infrastructure and is meant to aid in the development of high-performance applications on heterogeneous platforms with one concrete task: the generation of *deployable and executable code* from a (set of) *declarative specification model(s)*.

-By design ZOTI does *not* promise a one-stop shop solution for generic code synthesis, but rather an environment where developers can describe and build systematic and traceable transformation flows from target-agnostic system models down to implementation.
-As such, ZOTI is offering to fill in an increasingly prominent gap between formal design methodologies and commercial platform solutions by addressing the *translation* between these two domains.
+By design ZOTI does *not* promise a "one-stop shop solution" for generic code synthesis, but rather an environment where developers can describe systematic and traceable transformation flows from target-agnostic system models down to concrete implementation.
+As such, ZOTI is offering to fill the gap between formal design methodologies and commercial platform solutions by addressing the *translation* between these two domains.

-{% include image_caption.html url="/assets/images/fundamental.png"
+{% include image_caption.html
+	url="/assets/images/problem_depiction.png"
-	description="Visualization of the translation problem.
+	description="Illustration of the translation problem.
 The
 	declarative specification model usually depicts a graph-like structure describing components and relations between them.
-The target structure represents hierarchical blocks of code consistently glued together.
-Most often the original structure does not resemble to the resulted one, much rather needs to undergo a series of transformations that preserve the declared semantics in terms of target mechanisms."  %}
+On the other hand, the target model shows a structure which represents hierarchical blocks of code consistently glued together.
+Most often the original structure does not resemble to the resulted one, much rather needs to undergo a series of transformations that preserve the declared semantics in terms of target mechanisms."
+	%}

 ## Motivation & Philosophy